rakeshkolpepatil/Notes/C++_Notes.md

   |`char* str = new char[100]; str = "...";`	| ✅ Yes	       | Dynamically allocated memory lost   |

 ##	One Definition Rule (ODR)
-- The One Definition Rule in C++ states that entities (variables, functions, classes, etc.) must have only one definition across the entire program, although declarations can appear in multiple places.
+- The One Definition Rule in C++ states that **entities (variables, functions, classes, etc.) must have only one definition across the entire program, although declarations can appear in multiple places**.
 - Applies to:
   1. Free-standing variables
   2. Functions